RainyNyte/atlas-shell/basics/README.md

-Script that returns the current working directory
+Scripts that return the current working directory and list it's contents